anbarak/foundry/README.md

 ---

+## ⚙️ Environment Configuration Files

+Foundry includes two environment-level config files that enhance consistency, modularity, and customization across your workflows:

+### 📄 `~/.editorconfig`

+This file enforces consistent formatting rules across all editors and tools.
+It is globally applied and tracked via `yadm`.
+Most modern editors (Vim, VSCode, JetBrains, etc.) detect and apply these rules automatically.

+> 💡 Keeps formatting consistent and prevents whitespace noise in commits.

+### 🧩 `~/.foundry/.foundryrc`

+This optional file allows you to define Foundry-specific flags and runtime overrides without touching your main shell or bootstrap scripts.
+It is sourced from your `~/.zshrc.local` early during shell initialization.

+Common uses:
+- Toggling feature flags like `ENABLE_AI_TOOLS`, `ENABLE_LOG_ROTATION`, `FOUNDRY_DEBUG`, etc.
+- Defining environment variables used across Foundry bootstrap modules.

+> 💡 Enables per-user or per-machine customization while preserving a clean, modular setup.

+Both files are committed to the repo and managed via `yadm`.
+You can safely customize them as needed to adapt Foundry to your workflow.

+---

 ## 🚀 Bootstrap Strategy

 The environment is broken into modular parts under `~/bin/`, making it easy to automate, debug, and customize: